A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Problem Description and Formulation

-As an example, one can represent the road ahead as an $m \times n$ grid-world, where each square (i.e., cell) forward represents the next second of the travel, and the squares to the left and right represent lane positions and the edges of the road.
-For instance, if a car is moving at $100\,kmph$, and each square forward represents one second of the travel, $10$ squares represent about $0.35\,km$ in the direction of the travel.
+As an example, one can represent the road ahead as an $m \times n$ grid-world, where each square (i.e., cell) forward represents the next second of travel, and the squares to the left and right represent lane positions and the edges of the road.
+For instance, if a vehicle is moving at $100\,kmph$, and each square forward represents one second of the travel, ten squares represent about $0.35\,km$ in the direction of the travel.
 Therefore, the environment of vehicle can be modeled as a $2$-dimensional grid-world with $m \times n$ cells over a bounded rectangle (see Fig.~\ref{Fig3}) in which the characteristics of each cell evolve in time.
+Moreover, considering $s \in S_k$ as the current state and $s' \in S_k$ as the subsequent state after applying the action $a$, the rewards ${\bar R_k}({s},{s}^\prime,a)$ for this example can be defined as: